iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Bad this app should notify those doctor to go and give those the vacinne that have fill the information out not have people out in large line and groups with this you have better control create job to new nursing school student to help in is fight<br> :date: __2021-01-21 07:21:53__

-> Pros: It checks in everyday to review symptoms.
-It tells you information about what the rest of the app users symptoms were.
-It keeps up to date on what it is expected to.
-Con: I had my mom get Covid, and at the time I lived with her.
-I couldn't figure out how to report that since I tested negative.
-Not long after my family finished quarantine, my sister tested positive .
-I got tested again and was still negative, but technically I was exposed.<br> :date: __2021-01-15 09:05:20__

-> It says my exposure isd turned of but doesn't allow me to turn it on.<br> :date: __2021-01-13 04:53:18__

-> It would be nice if there was a spot on the daily check in section of the app that had a CURRENT LOST OF SYMPTOMS.
-Just asking if you're okay or not doesn't help people to realize if they may have symptoms or not.<br> :date: __2021-01-11 14:21:29__

 #### 2-star reviews